Reconstruction of a Hypersurface Singularity from its Moduli Algebra: Main Result

 \begin{proof} For the proof of the non-trivial part of the statement, assume that $I$ is a moduli ideal.
 The canonical inclusion $\C\rightarrow \Oh$ induces $\C[\alpha_1,\ldots,\alpha_{q}]\rightarrow S$, which is a graded inclusion of $\C$-algebras; hence we obtain a proper and dominant morphism of schemes $\rho:\P^{q-1}\rightarrow \P_{\C}^{q-1}$.
 From the Theorem, we know that $\Delta_1(I)$ is $T_{\mathcal{K}}$-dependent, so that $\pi^{-1}(\M)\setminus \mbox{Supp}\mathscr{F}$ is a non empty Zariski open subset of $\pi^{-1}(\M)$.
 It follows that its image under $\rho$ is a non-empty open Zariski subset $U\subset\P_{\C}^{q-1}$.
 Homogeneous prime ideals $p_{\lambda}$ in $U$ correspond bijectively, via $\rho$, to homogeneous prime ideals of type $p_{\lambda}S+\M S\in\pi^{-1}(\M)\setminus \mbox{Supp}\mathscr{F}$.
 Since the Theorem also guarantees that $I$ is $T_{\mathcal{K}}$-full, we can proceed as in its proof to show that $I=T_{\mathcal{K}}(\sum_k\lambda_kg_k)$, for all $\lambda=(\lambda_1,\ldots,\lambda_q)$ such that $p_{\lambda}\in U$.\end{proof}

-\begin{Remark} The practical character and the usefulness of the above Corollary comes from its consonance with the fact outlined in Example \ref{generalexample}.
+\begin{Remark} The practical character and the usefulness of the above Corollary comes from its consonance with the fact outlined in Example \ref{guia}.
 Precisely, it says that computing the moduli ideal of a sufficiently general $\C$-linear combination of generators of $\Delta_1(I)$ - accessible in practical examples, as we have illustrated in Section \ref{computador} - reveals whether $I\subset \Oh$ is a moduli ideal.\end{Remark}

 We illustrate how one can use the software SINGULAR to check whether an ideal $I\subset\Oh$ is a moduli ideal, without knowing a priori the function germ which realizes it as such.
-We do this with the ideal presented in Example \ref{duasvariaveis}.
+We do this with the ideals presented in Examples \ref{duasvariaveis} and \ref{tresvariaveis}, respectively.

-\begin{Example}(Example \ref{duasvariaveis}, continued): We have computed the anti-derivatives ideal of $I=\langle 3xy^2+x^6,y^3,x^5y,x^7\rangle\subset \C\{x,y\}$ as $\Delta_1(I)=\langle y^3+x^5y, x^4y^2,x^7,x^6y\rangle\subset I$.
+\begin{Example}(Example \ref{duasvariaveis}, continued): We have computed the anti-derivatives ideal of as $\Delta_1(I)=\langle y^3+x^5y, x^4y^2,x^7,x^6y\rangle\subset I$.
 A SINGULAR check shows that $I$ is $T_{\mathcal{K}}$-full.
 We consider the corresponding sheaf $\mathscr{F}$ in $\P^3$ and investigate its support.
 In order to do so we use SINGULAR again:

 \begin{flushleft} \texttt{ > ring r=0,(x,y,a(1..4)),ds;\\ > ideal i=3xy2+x6,y3,x5y,x7;\\ > poly s=a(1)*(y3+x5y)+a(2)*x4y2+a(3)*x7+a(4)*x6y;\\ > ideal m=x,y;\\ > ideal t=s,m*diff(s,x),m*diff(s,y);\\ > ideal q=quotient(t,i);\\ > ideal Q=std(q);\\ > Q;} \end{flushleft}